N3VEM/OpenShack-ShackBox/services/udev_rules.md

 present it's two serial ports to the PC in the same order.
 This meant that 50% of the time I powered up, I had to go back into all the radio software and 're-tell' it what serial ports to use.

 The FTDX3000 actaully uses 2 usb serial devices on one connection - essentially one for data and one for ptt.
-The show up in the system with 2 main differenes in their attributes, one is an "Enhanced Com Port" and one is a "Standard Com Port"
+They show up in the system with 2 main differenes in their attributes, one is an "Enhanced Com Port" and one is a "Standard Com Port"

 We can use these two attributes to create symlinks, so that instead of referring to our ports by dev/ttyUSB0 and dev/ttyUSB1 (which might change),